-- 30 Developer shall prepare and update Geotechnical Engineering Report(s) documenting the - 31 assumptions, conditions, and results of the geotechnical investigations and analyses.
-The - 32 report(s) must include the following: - 33 A. Cover page.
+- 30 Developer shall prepare and update Geotechnical Engineering Reports documenting the - 31 assumptions, conditions, and results of the geotechnical investigations and analyses.
+The - 32 report(s) must include the following: - A. Cover page.

-- B. Table of contents. - 35 C. Description of the study area and existing site conditions, including vicinity map. - D. Description of the geology and topography of the study area, including soil and rock types, and drainage characteristics. - E. Description of the field investigations and laboratory testing used to characterize subsurface conditions.
+- B. Table of contents. - C. Description of the study area and existing site conditions, including vicinity map. - D. Description of the geology and topography of the study area, including soil and rock types, and drainage characteristics. - E. Description of the field investigations and laboratory testing used to characterize subsurface conditions.
 Field investigations must include descriptions of the soil/rock types, penetration test results, in situ test results, and recovery and rock quality designation for rock cores.
 Laboratory test results must include classification and engineering properties for all major soil and rock strata in the study area.

-- F. A discussion of geological and geotechnical conditions and results with reference to specific locations on the Project. - G. Recommendations for: - 1.
+- 1 F. A discussion of geological and geotechnical conditions and results with reference to 2 specific locations on the Project. - G. Recommendations for: - 1.
 Structures, including foundation type studies, capacities, lateral earth pressures, and related design parameters for bridges, culverts, retaining walls, noise walls, sign supports and standards, and lighting standards. - 2.
-Roadway embankments, including material types and suitability, foundation conditions and improvements, settlement impacts and remediation, and evaluation of borrow areas. - Roadway excavations, including material types and suitability for use in embankments. - 4.
+Roadway embankments, including material types and suitability, foundation conditions and improvements, settlement impacts and remediation, and evaluation of borrow areas. - 3.
+Roadway excavations, including material types and suitability for use in embankments. - 4.
 Temporary and permanent cut and fill slopes, including slope stability analyses for embankment fill slopes and cut slopes, rock cut slope designs, rockfall containment, and slope stabilization designs. - 5.
 Impacts of compressible, hydro-collapsible, and/or expansive soils, if present, and proposed mitigations. - 6.
 Scour and stream bank erosion protection. - 7.
 Erosion abatement design for permanent cut and fill slopes. - 8.
 Corrosion potential of soils on construction materials. - 9.
 Impacts on, and from, groundwater, including necessary remedial actions. - 10.
 Construction and inspection considerations. - 11.
 Specification requirements and special provisions related to geotechnical recommendations. - 12.
 Details and objectives of any instrumentation plan. - 13.
 Suitability of materials (borrow, aggregates, riprap, etc.) that can be obtained from Project excavations, including source, quality, and availability. - H. Appendix, including the following: - 1.
 Plan view locations of field sampling/testing (e.g., borings, test pits, test trenches, surface samples, geologic maps, geophysical surveys, etc.). - 2.
 Copies of the boring logs and field/laboratory test data used for the analysis and design. - 3.
 Other field test data (e.g., geophysical surveys, pressure meter tests, percolation tests, etc.). - 4.
 Summary of laboratory testing methods and tabulated results. - 5.
 Copies of geotechnical calculations used for analysis and design, background information, published verification or hand-calculated verification, and other pertinent data on computer programs or spreadsheets. - 6.
 Copy of the SPT hammer(s) energy calibration. - 7.
 Photographs of all rock cores and proper identification labels. - 8.
-Instrumentation Plan. - With the Initial Design Submittal of the associated design, Developer shall submit an Initial Geotechnical Engineering Report(s) to ADOT.
-With the Final Design Submittal of the associated design, Developer shall submit a Final Geotechnical Engineering Report(s) to ADOT for review and comment.
-The Final Geotechnical Engineering Report(s) must be signed and sealed by the
+Instrumentation Plan. - 41 At the same time as the Initial Design Submittal of the associated design, Developer shall 42 submit an initial Geotechnical Engineering Report to ADOT.
+At the same time as Final Design Submittal of the associated design, Developer shall submit a final Geotechnical Engineering 43 44 - Report to ADOT for review and comment.
+The final Geotechnical Engineering Report must be